julius-kraatz/JsonParser/README.md

 # JsonParser
 A JSON parser written in C#.
+It mainly consists of a Lexer and a Parser class.

+The Lexer converts the input file into a list of tokens.

+The Parser converts the list of tokens into a JsonParser.Value, representing the top-level value of the JSON file.

+It is possible to pass the input file directly to the parser without having to call the Lexer manually first.
 ## Quick Example
 Below is an example program that receives a file name via command line, passes its content to the Parser and receives the output value.
-For debug purposes, the built-in System.Text.Json functions are used to serialize the output value to a readable syntax tree which is then written to the console.
+For debug purposes, the built-in System.Text.Json functionality is used to serialize the output value to a readable syntax tree which is then written to the console.
 ```
 using System.Text.Encodings.Web;
 using System.Text.Json;